 Reference Implementation – The reference implementation must be completed before any MERC is given status “Final”, but it need not be completed before the MERC is accepted.
 While there is merit to the approach of reaching consensus on the specification and rationale before writing code, the principle of “rough consensus and running code” is still useful when it comes to resolving many discussions of API details.

 The final implementation must include tests and documentation, per Mayan EDMS development guide.

 Each MERC must begin with some metadata given as an rST field list.
 The headers must contain the following fields:

-- The MERC number.
-In an initial merge request, this can be left out or given
+The MERC number.
+In an initial merge request, this can be left out or given as